mdvillagra/root-of-unity/README.md

 # root-of-unity

+This repository include three pure haskell functions.
+1. `expSquaring`.
+Fast modular exponentiation.
+2. `twoAdicPrimitiveRoot`.
+Finds a 2-adic modular primitive root of unity.
-Haskell functions that find a primitive root of unity for prime fields.
+3. `checkPrimitiveRoot`.
+Checks if a given number is primitive root of unity.